Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

-The impact of transient pair formation is clearly observed in Fig.~\ref{fig2}(d), which shows the time evolution of the variance of the particle-velocity field, $\sigma_v^2$.
-Particle velocities $v$ were obtained by applying dense optical flow analysis~\cite{Bradski2000} to the entire image sequence, after which velocity fields corresponding to particle-occupied regions were subsequently extracted.
-For the single-species suspension of L particles (radius $\SI{1.5}{\micro\meter}$), $\sigma_v^2$ rapidly decays to approximately $5\times10^{-3}\,\SI{}{\micro\meter\squared\per\second\squared}$, indicating the loss of active motion even though the electric field remains applied.
-By contrast, in the binary suspension, $\sigma_v^2$ remains at approximately $2\times10^{-2}\,\SI{}{\micro\meter\squared\per\second\squared}$ over the observation window, and the aggregates continue to exhibit motion through ongoing rearrangements.
+The impact of transient pair formation is clearly observed in Fig.~\ref{fig2}(d), which shows the time evolution of the variance of the particle-velocity field, $\sigma_v^2$ , which serves as an order parameter of collective activity.
+For the monodisperse suspension, $\sigma_v^2$ rapidly decays indicating the loss of active motion even though the electric field remains applied.
+By contrast, in the bidisperse suspension, $\sigma_v^2$ remains at finite value over the observation window, and the aggregates continue to exhibit motion through ongoing rearrangements.

-Figure~\ref{fig2}(e) further illustrates the difference in steady-state dynamics by showing the velocity distribution $p(v)$, calculated after $t=\SI{200}{\second}$ to avoid initial transients.
-In the single-species case, $p(v)$ is sharply peaked near zero, reflecting the immobility of the crystallized aggregates.
-In contrast, the binary system exhibits a broader distribution with significant weight at finite velocities, confirming the sustained active motion driven by nonreciprocal pair interactions.
+The inset in Fig.~\ref{fig2}(d) and (e) further illustrates the difference in steady-state dynamics by showing the velocity distribution $p(v_y)$, calculated after $t=\SI{200}{\second}$ to avoid initial transients.
+In Fig.~\ref{fig2}(d), $p(v_y)$ is sharply peaked near zero in the monodisperse case, reflecting the immobility of the crystallized aggregates.
+In contrast, the bidisperse system exhibits a broader distribution with significant weight at finite velocities, confirming the sustained active motion driven by nonreciprocal pair interactions.
+The careful observation with $p(v)$, where $v=|\bm{v}|$ shows the existence of fat-tail behavior [See SI~\cite{supplementary} Sec.~\ref{SI:Expfit}].

+These observations indicate that nonreciprocal interactions prevent the usual coarsening into static aggregates and instead maintain persistent cluster dynamics.

 {\it Agent-based model-} Various physical processes could, in principle, contribute to the observed particle dynamics.
-To isolate the essential mechanism underlying the behavior of binary-sized particles, we constructed a simplified mathematical model based on Brownian dynamics simulations.
+To isolate the essential mechanism underlying the behavior of bidisperse particles, we constructed a simplified mathematical model based on Brownian dynamics simulations.
 In this model, the system is represented by two-dimensional disks subject to thermal fluctuations, with steric exclusion and an additional effective force induced by EHD interactions~\cite{Ma2012, Ma2015}.

 With appropriate nondimensionalization, we obtain the following equation, $d\hat{\bm{x}}_i/d\hat{t}=\hat{\bm{\xi}}_i(\hat{t}) + \hat{s}_i^{-1}\sum_{j} \hat{\bm{F}}_{ij},$ where $\langle \hat{\xi}^\mu_i (\hat{t}) \rangle=0$, $\langle \hat{\xi}^{\mu}_i (\hat{t}) \hat{\xi}^{\nu}_j (\hat{t'}) \rangle = \hat{\sigma}^2 \hat{s}_i^{-1}\delta_{\mu \nu} \delta_{ij} \delta(\hat{t}-\hat{t'}).$ The total force is given by $\hat{\bm{F}}_{ij}=\hat{\bm{F}}_{ij}^{\mathrm{col}}+\hat{\bm{F}}^{\mathrm{EHD}}_{ij}$, where $\hat{\bm{F}}_{ij}^{\mathrm{col}}$ is a soft-core linear spring repulsion whose natural length is $\hat{s}_i+\hat{s}_j$, and